Most Conservative Cities in Texas

 Economy and Voting Patterns

 Just missing out on the top three on the most conservative cities in Texas, is San Angelo.
 This is another city in West Central Texas with a strong conservative character.
 Manufacturing, agriculture and the military are the city’s main economic drivers and these sectors frequently support conservative political ideologies.
-Tom Green County, which has conservative leanings, voted 71.2% in favor of the Republican nominee for president in the 2020 election.
+This may suit those who want something a little less ‘metropolis’ as their new home, it definitely had a bit more of a country vibe than many of the other cities I toured in order to make up this report.

 Religion and Social Values

 The existence of Goodfellow Air Force Base enhances the community’s sense of patriotism and support for a robust national defense, two characteristics that are important to conservative thought.
-Approximately 49% of San Angelo’s population self-identifies as religious, according to the Association of Religion Data Archives.
-Republican voting and conservative social views, such as opposition to abortion and support for traditional marriage, are common among San Angelo citizens.
+Approximately 49% of San Angelo’s population self-identifies as religious[7].

 3. Beaumont